 Background: This was the penultimate of Goebbels’s annual speeches on Hitler’s birthday.
 The news of the war was increasingly grim, but once more the Propaganda Minister explained why, in his view, the person of Adolf Hitler was sufficient assurance of final victory.

 The source: The German text can be found in any German paper dated 20 April 1944.
-Helmut Heiber also includes the text in his two-volume Goebbels Reden,based on a tape of the speech.
+Helmut Heiber also includes the text in his two-volume Goebbels Reden, based on a tape of the speech.
 His version is a more accurate text of what Goebbels actually said (some minor modifications were made in the printed version I use).

 Not only fortune, but also reputation is always shifting during a war between great men and nations.
-It is, therefore, difficuult and perhaps even impossible to determine the political and military importance of individual events in the midst of war.
+It is, therefore, difficult and perhaps even impossible to determine the political and military importance of individual events in the midst of war.
 What yesterday seemed a brilliant move can within several weeks or months prove a major mistake, and that which seemed short-sighted and mistaken can later become a decision of deep wisdom.
-Only when a war is over, and usually some time after that, once its lasting results have become clear to all, is it possible to objectively weigh and evaluate its individual events.
+Only when a war is over, and usually some time after that once its lasting results have become clear to all, is it possible to objectively weigh and evaluate its individual events.

 That was true of every past war, and presumably of this one as well.
 The war can be evaluated only as a whole.
 Beside the events of the moment, a war has larger historical significance.
 Only a trained and practiced eye can understand that larger significance during the war itself.
 For example, consider the vast differences in Frederick the Great’s reputation during the Seven Year War, particularly from 1760 to 1763.
 His personal reputation and that of his work during his day was influenced by partisan considerations, but today we evaluate him historically, that is, objectively and justly.
 His individual actions and decisions were evaluated in various ways.
 Given the circumstances of the time, some seemed to lead to victory, others to defeat.
 Even those in his entourage could not properly evaluate them.